- The target user experience

 A public embed is one step up, as the link is still public, but the chart is visible in your app via an embedded iframe.

 This looks the same as a public embed, but it’s an iframe secured by a signed JSON Web Token (JWT).
-To set up signed embedding, you’ll need an iframe with a link to the question or dashboard on the front end, as well as server code on the back end to create the token.
+To set up static embedding, you’ll need an iframe with a link to the question or dashboard on the front end, as well as server code on the back end to create the token.
 You can then sign tokens with a user ID, and do some cool things via parameterization.

 For example, you can create filters on dashboards that can accept parameters, and filter that data in the dashboard based on those parameters.
 You could have a parameterized dashboard that accepts a user ID, so when that user logs in, the dashboard would only show users data restricted to their user ID.
 In other words, you can create a generic dashboard for user data that any user can access, but each individual will only see data relevant to them.